jupyterlab/jupyterlab/docs/source/extension/plugin_system.rst

 itself is a provider of many of these "service objects" through its built-in extension plugins.
 The IStatusBar, for instance, is provided by one of JupyterLab's bundled plugins, and by using it in your extension, you act as the consumer.

+How the whole system works, all the parts

+big idea is for sharing and reuse of functionality between/among plugins remember meeting idea about consuming commands...

+define a plugin object, export from your extension/module

+plugin obj has required, optional, and activate

+activate is called by the system on load

+activate args change, are dependent on whatg you ask for: app, req, opts

+tokens....